 - Add billable services.
 Coin laundry ($200-400/unit/year), assigned parking ($50-75/space/month), pet rent ($25-50/pet/month).
 These have near-zero operating cost.

-- Cut vacancy days, not just vacancy rate.
+- Cut vacancy days — beyond just vacancy rate.
 The difference between 21-day and 7-day turns on a $1,500 unit is $700 per turnover.
 Pre-list before tenants move out, offer signing bonuses for quick leases.

 - Shop insurance and appeal taxes.
 Get 3 insurance quotes annually (typical savings 10-15%).
 File a tax assessment appeal if comps support a lower value.
 Both hit NOI directly.